 7 sample answers to “Describe a time when you had to meet a tight deadline” interview question

 - In my last job I was responsible for a project of a mobile game development.
 We knew that our competitors were working on a similar game, and my goal was to ensure that we release the game before they do.
 It was a tricky situation, because we had a small team of programmers, much smaller than they had, and we were behind them at the start of the development.
 But I applied agile project management, and motivated people to work 60+ hours each week.
 We were a small team, but I made people enthusiastic for the project, and for the proposition of beating a bigger company in both speed and quality.
-I was balancing on a thin ice though, because I did not want my people to experience burnout.
+I was balancing on a thin ice though, because I did not want my people to experience burnout, and we were working under pressure to meet this deadline.
 But eventually we managed to get the job done, and released the game before our competitor.

-- This is my first job application, so I do not really have much experience with meeting deadlines at work.
+- This is my first job application, so I do not really have much experience with handling tough deadlines.
 But I remember a situation from school.
 I was working on a project with another classmate, for one of our courses.
 Two days before the presentation of our findings, they told me that they could not finish their part, due to some problems in their personal life.
 Instead of panicking, however, I simply decided to do their part of the presentation.
 I didn’t want to fail.
 It wasn’t easy, and I did barely sleep the two nights, but eventually I managed to deliver a decent presentation in front of the class and we both passed.

 - In my last job in sales I once missed the productivity target terribly, reaching just 50% of the desired sales volume for the given month.
 It was a tough period for me, I struggled a bit with motivation and experienced some chaos in my personal life as well.
 And though I did not realize it for a long time, prospects could feel it in my tone of voice, in my words on the call.
 I didn’t have my usual energy, the enthusiasm for the product has vanished, my drive wasn’t there anymore.
 Therefor even though I made the same number of calls that month, and followed the proven sales strategies, I missed my targets terribly.
 I took responsibility for the results, didn’t get any bonuses that month, and I also learned an important lesson.
 It is crucial to separate our work and our personal life, and if you aren’t mentally ready to make a sale, you won’t make it.
 Because customers perceive much more than just your words on the call…